Public Relations & International Tourism

 • International Bluegrass Music Association World of Bluegrass Local Organizing Committee

-• Raleigh Chamber Young Professionals Network
+• Raleigh Chamber’s Young Professionals Network and YPN Marketing Task Force

 • Raleigh Sister Cities Board of Directors